MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/internal-error-has-occurred-connecting-remote-machine.md

 ## Verify if the error is related to the network

-Use the following steps to check if you can connect to the server through the web console (for example, Hyper-V):
+Use the following steps to check if you can connect to the server through a web console (for example, Hyper-V):

 1. Type *mstsc* in the **Run** box.
 2. In the **Remote Desktop Connection** application, type *localhost* in the **Computer** box and select **Connect**.

-If the error doesn't occur again, it's related to the network.
+If the error no longer occurs, it's related to the network.
 Contact Microsoft Support for further assistance.

-If the error persists, the problem is on the server.
+If the error persists, the problem is with the server.
 Move to the next troubleshooting step.

 ## Verify if the error is related to the encryption negotiation